egel-lang/egel-markdown/README.md

 ## Substitution

-In the markdown document, all expressions that are surrounded by double- curly braces are evaluated.
+In the markdown document, all expressions that are surrounded by double curly braces are evaluated.

 ```